All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor.
 This is the foundation of modern obesity pharmacology.
 Activation reduces appetite through central nervous system effects, slows gastric emptying to promote satiety, improves insulin secretion in response to meals, and has cardiovascular benefits.
 This is the receptor that semaglutide, liraglutide, and other "-glutide" medications target.
 Retatrutide's GLP-1 activity provides the core appetite suppression and metabolic benefits shared by the entire class.

 GIP receptor.
 Glucose-dependent insulinotropic polypeptide (GIP) is the other major incretin hormone.
 Its role in obesity treatment is more nuanced and was initially counterintuitive to researchers, as GIP was historically associated with fat storage.
-However, pharmacological activation of the GIP receptor at the doses used in medications like tirzepatide and retatrutide appears to enhance weight loss, improve insulin sensitivity, and contribute to better fat distribution.
+But pharmacological activation of the GIP receptor at the doses used in medications like tirzepatide and retatrutide appears to enhance weight loss, improve insulin sensitivity, and contribute to better fat distribution.
 The GIP receptor is what distinguishes tirzepatide from semaglutide, and its inclusion in retatrutide carries those same benefits forward.

 Glucagon receptor.
 This is retatrutide's unique addition.
 Glucagon receptor activation increases hepatic fat oxidation (the liver burns stored fat for energy), boosts thermogenesis (the body generates more heat, burning more calories at rest), and promotes lipolysis in adipose tissue (breaking down stored body fat).
 The glucagon receptor is why retatrutide produced that remarkable 86% reduction in liver fat and may explain why its total weight loss exceeded tirzepatide's despite sharing the GLP-1 and GIP components.